LindirQuenya/fpdocker/earthfiles/README.md

-These are Earthfiles, an alternative to dockerfiles.
+These are Earthfiles, an alternative to dockerfiles, with some makefile mixed in.
 They should create a bunch of docker images.

-They have the same dependency structure as the dockerfiles.
-The information is just presented slightly differently.
+Here is a somewhat outdated version of our dependency tree.
+A bunch of stuff is missing from it.
 ```
                                        ubuntu
                                          |